Writing things down

 Logging kick

-Head to modules/MyGame/actions/kick.lua and at the top of the file insert these lines.
+Head to modules/game/actions/kick.lua and at the top of the file we’ll define some shorthands:

 local Log = prism.components.Log